zephir-lang/zephir-docs/en/control-structures.md

 <a name='require'></a>
 ## Require
 The `require` statement dynamically includes and evaluates a specified PHP file.
-Note that files included via Zephir are interpreted by Zend Engine as normal PHP files. `require` does not allow Zephdr code to include other Zephir files at runtime.
+Note that files included via Zephir are interpreted by Zend Engine as normal PHP files. `require` does not allow Zephir code to include other Zephir files at runtime.

     if file_exists(path) {
         require path;